 About the Author

-Chris Elbring is Managing Partner of Anvil Ventures.
+Chris Elbring is Managing Partner and CEO of Anvil Secure.
 Prior to founding Anvil, Elbring worked as CEO and CTO of a startup security software development firm, President of a boutique, regional security consulting firm, an independent technology and security consultant, Director of Software Development of a mobile, biometric firm and most recently as Senior Vice President of Research and Delivery at IOActive, Inc.